Butterfly Farm Cameron Highlands is one of the oldest attractions in Cameron Highlands still around.

 Depending on your luck, you may see the rare Rajah Brooke butterflies here.

-Butterflies have a very short lifespan (2 weeks after their cocoon stage) in general and you may see less or more depending on when the staff restock the enclosure.
+Butterflies have a very short lifespan (2 weeks after their cocoon stage) in general.
+You may see less or more butterflies depending on when the staff restock the enclosure.

 Butterfly Farm Cameron Highlands Entrance Fee

-Visitors are welcome daily and entrance fees are very low but seem to be increasing throughout the years.
+Visitors are welcome daily and entrance fees seem to be increasing throughout the years.

 Entrance Fees: